-Role Location Responsibility District Sports Reserve (Active) To provide for junior/senior training and competition.
+Rale Location Responsibility Sports Reserve To provide for junior/senior training and competition.
 To maximise the number of dwellings within 1 kilometre of active open space.
-Princes Highway & Starling Road (existing) (north of Princes Highway); CSC Princes Highway & McMullen Road (north of Princes Highway); and, 1 Brunt Road & railway reservation (south of Princes Highway).
-Conservation Reserve (Encumbered Land) To provide for the protection of important native vegetation and habitats for fauna, including: endangered EVCs; floristic communities listed for protection under the FFG Act; nationally endangered Matted Flax Lily; state significant Veined Spear Grass; The Gilbert property located west of Station Street, located between Princes Highway & the railway reservation.
+Princes Highway &amp; Starling Road (existing) (north of Princes Highway); CSC Princes Highway &amp; McMullen Road (north of Princes Highway); and, Brunt Road &amp; railway reservation (south of Princes Highway).
+Conservation Reserve To provide for the protection of important native vegetation and habitats for fauna, including: endangered EVCs; floristic communities listed for protection under the FFG Act; nationally endangered Matted Flax Lily; state significant Veined Spear Grass; The Gilbert property located west of Station Street, located between Princes Highway &amp; the railway reservation.
 Part of the site also acts as a retarding basin for drainage as part of Melbourne Water's Development Services Scheme; CSC, Melbourne Water or Private - habitat for Swamp Skink, Glossy Grass Skink and Southern Toadlet.
 The Leber property located east of Station Street, located between Gum Leaf Lane and the railway reservation, also accommodates some overland stormwater flows; Between May Road and Whiteside Road, north of the water easement; and, The 'Conservation Living Area' as shown on Plan 5, which includes three sites north of Princes Highway between Whiteside Road and Bayview Road.
-Other Encumbered Land (including Drainage & Cultural Heritage Reserves, Electricity & Gas Easeme ents) To provide for overland flows and stormwater retention.
+Naterway & Drainage To provide for overland flows and stormwater retention.
 Throughout the PSP area.
 CSC, Melbourne Water or Private To maintain access to services, particularly those underground.
+Gum Scrub Creek part Melbourne Water (encumbered), To protect and conserve sites of cultural heritage significance (where known).
+Along drainage network part CSC (unencumbered) To serve a variety of purposes including: - drainage and/or water management; - wildlife corridors; - visual buffers; and, movement corridors (for pedestrians, cyclists, and potentially horses where appropriate).
+Includes both encumbered and unencumbered land.
+At least 95% of all dwellings are to be within 1 kilometre of linear parks and trails (either along waterways, vegetation corridors and/or road reserves).

-To protect and conserve sites of cultural heritage significance (where known).
-Local Park To meet the local recreation needs of residents and provide usable and functional local open spaces.
+Role Location Responsibility Local Park To meet the local recreation needs of residents and provide usable and functional local open spaces.
 Throughout the PSP area.
-CSC • Where located within activity centres, be a formal park managed to a high standard, usually with mown and irrigated lawns, paving, sculpture, shrubs or flower beds.
+CSC Where located within activity centres, be a formal park managed to a high standard, usually with mown and irrigated lawns, paving, sculpture, shrubs or flower beds.
 At least 95% of all dwellings are to be within 400 metres of a local park.